Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 Type of Trail: Out & Back

-Horsetail Falls is one of the most popular Columbia River Gorge hikes.
-Also, people come from all around just to see these waterfalls.
+Horsetail Falls and Ponytail Falls are some of the most popular Columbia River Gorge hikes.
+People come from all around just to see these waterfalls.

-Unfortunately, the Eagle Creek Fire had an impact on this site.
-But the good news is that you can still go up and see Ponytail Falls.
+The Eagle Creek Fire had an impact on this site, but the good news is that both waterfalls are now open again for hikers to experience.

 5. Latourell Falls Loop Trail